Estate Auction Glossary

 Buyer's Premium

-An additional percentage charged to the winning bidder on top of the hammer price.
-Typically ranges from 10% to 25% depending on the auction house and platform.
-This fee is the primary revenue source for many auction houses.
+Pricing & FeesA percentage added on top of the hammer price that the buyer pays to the auction house.
+Typically ranges from 10% to 25% depending on the auction house, platform, and sale type.
+This fee is a primary revenue source for auction companies.

 C